The Major Scale

 You then literally see the chord movements linearly line up with the structure of a major scale

 However: When you hit open string beginners/folky chords, you can’t visually tell that for example a C chord and a D chord are a whole step apart. 🙂

 (This only starts making sense over time as you learn more theory, so don’t worry about that for now if this doesn’t make sense)

-Following info is important though and is purely a matter of memorization.
+The following info is important though and is purely a matter of memorization.

 There are 2 main types of chords: major chords and minor chords.